-Although the actual subject of the book is the judgment of Nineveh, we also hear words of comfort for God’s people.
-Nahum means ‘comfort’.
-The judgment of Nineveh means comfort for God’s people.
-As they suffer under the domination of this wicked people, they may comfort themselves with the thought that God will not forget them and will break the yoke of this enemy.
+Although the actual subject of the book is the judgment of Nineveh, we also hear words of consolation for God’s people.
+Nahum means ‘consolation’.
+The judgment of Nineveh means consolation for God’s people.
+As they suffer under the domination of this wicked people, they may comfort themselves with the thought that God will not forget them and will break the yoke bar of this enemy.

 For us, the encouragement is that we may know that suffering that befalls us, for whatever reason, is in the hand of the Lord.
 We may also know that He will finally take the suffering away from us in order to do good for us in the end.
 In the life of the believer it is not evil or suffering that has the last word, but the Lord.

-The message of Nahum may be about Nineveh and be for Nineveh, but he is proclaimed in Judah.
+The message of Nahum may be about Nineveh and be for Nineveh, but it is proclaimed in Judah.
 It is therefore also a message for Judah.
-Nahum means, as has already been said, ‘comfort’.
-His message is a message of comfort for God’s people.
-Nahum’s prophecy of judgment on Nineveh, is for God’s people the comfort of redemption from an oppressive yoke.
+Nahum means, as has already been said, ‘consolation’.
+His message is a message of consolation for God’s people.
+Nahum’s prophecy of judgment on Nineveh, is for God’s people the consolation of redemption from an oppressive yoke.
 In this respect, Nahum is a forerunner of Simeon in Jerusalem who looked for the “consolation of Israel” (Lk 2:25), which came in the coming of the Messiah.

 Nahum shows how the wrath of God forever puts an end to the power and dominion of the world and the pride of man.
 But in the midst of the judgment we also find here the testimony of the faithfulness of God (Nah 1:7).
-As God exercises vengeance, He thinks of those who trust and wait for Him.
+As God exercises vengeance, He thinks of those who trust in Him and wait for Him.
 This prophecy is about

 1. the destruction of Assyria, that will never rise again, and

 2. the deliverance of Judah, who will finally be redeemed (Nah 1:15).